rubenfiszel/master-thesis/th1/2017-08-16-thesis-part-1.md

 ## Asynchronous Kalman Filter

-It is not necessary to apply the full kalman update at each measurement.
+It is not necessary to apply the full Kalman update at each measurement.
 Indeed, $\mathbf{H}$ can be sliced to correspond to the measurements currently available.

 To be truly asynchronous, you also have to account for the different sampling rates.
 There is two cases :

 * The required data for the update step (the control inputs) can arrive multiple time before any of the data of the update step (the measurements) occur.
 * Inversely, it is possible that the measurements occur at a higher sampling rate than the control inputs.

-The strategy chosen here is as follow:
+The strategy chosen here is as follows:

 1. Multiple prediction steps without any update step may happen without making the algorithm inconsistent.
-2. An update is **always** immediatly preceded by a prediction step.
+2. An update is **always** immediately preceded by a prediction step.
 This is a consequence of the requirement that the innovation must measure the difference between the predicted measurement from the state at the exact current time and the measurements.
-Thus, if the measurements are not synchronised with the control inputs, use the most likely control input for the prediction step, which might result in simply repeating them.
+Thus, if the measurements are not synchronized with the control inputs, use the most likely control input for the prediction step.
 Repeating the last control input was the method used for the accelerometer and the gyroscope data as control input.

 ## Extended Kalman Filters

-In the previous section, we have shown that the Kalman Filter is only applicable when both the process model and the measurement model are linear gaussian process.
-This has two aspects:
+In the previous section, we have shown that the Kalman Filter is only applicable when both the process model and the measurement model are linear Gaussian process.

-* The noise of the measurements and of the state-transition must be gaussian
+* The noise of the measurements and of the state-transition must be Gaussian
 * The state-transition function and the measurement to state function must be linear.

-Furthermore, it is provable that kalman filters are optimal linear filters.
+Furthermore, it is provable that Kalman filters are optimal linear filters.

-However, in our context, one component of the state, the attitude, is intrisically non-linear.
+However, in our context, one component of the state, the attitude, is intrinsically non-linear.
 Indeed, rotations and attitudes belong to $SO(3)$ which is not a vector space.
-Therefore, we cannot use *vanilla* kalman filters.
+Therefore, we cannot use *vanilla* Kalman filters.
 The filters that we present thereafter relax those requirements.

-One example of such extension is the extended kalman filter (EKF) that we will present here.
-The EKF relax the linearity requirement by using differentiation tocalculate an approximation of the first order of the required linear functions.
-Our state transition function and measurement function can now be expressed in the free forms $f(\mathbf{x}_t)$ and $h(\mathbf{x}_t)$ and we define the matrix $\mathbf{F}_t$ and $\mathbf{H}_t$ as their jacobian.
+One example of such extension is the extended Kalman filter (EKF) that we will present here.
+The EKF relax the linearity requirement by using differentiation to calculate an approximation of the first order of the required linear functions.
+Our state transition function and measurement function can now be expressed in the free forms $f(\mathbf{x}_t)$ and $h(\mathbf{x}_t)$ and we define the matrix $\mathbf{F}_t$ and $\mathbf{H}_t$ as their Jacobian.

 $${\mathbf{F}_t}_{10 \times 10} = \left . \frac{\partial f}{\partial \mathbf{x} } \right \vert _{\hat{\mathbf{x}}_{t-1},\mathbf{u}_{t-1}}$$